 How much food your laying hens need to consume will depend a great deal on their breed, how much forage they have available, and how warm they are.
 In the summer they will have more grass and insects to eat, plus they eat less in hot conditions.
 In the winter they will have fewer opportunities to hunt for extra calories and they will burn more energy staying warm in northern areas.
-In general, laying hens need between a quarter of a pound and a third of a pound of feed per day to keep them in good health, if they don’t have acess to a large pasture.
+In general, laying hens need between a quarter of a pound and a third of a pound of feed per day to keep them in good health, if they don’t have access to a large pasture.

 Check the Label

 Bags of chicken feed will have labels attached that list the ingredients and the nutritional makeup.
-Check to make sure that the above list of nutrients are supplied in proper amounts.
+Check to make sure that the above list of nutrients is supplied in proper amounts.
 Too much or too little can have an adverse effect on the health and production of your flock.